Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 - key: 'aws secret access key'

-Note: Name, instance ID and AWS credentials for the VMs have to be extracted at runtime and appropriately substituted in the above file.
+Note: Name, instance ID, and AWS credentials for the VMs must be extracted at runtime and appropriately substituted in the above file.

-Finally add and register all Nginx VMs to the AWS Elastic Load Balancer by using below command:
+Finally, add and register all Nginx VMs to the AWS Elastic Load Balancer by using the below command:

-In above Salt State file we get AWS instance name and its ID from the create-elb-init-sls.sh file.
-As mentioned earlier, dynamic credentials for the instance are then automatically provided to this init.sls file.
+In the above Salt State file, we get the AWS instance name and ID from the create-elb-init-sls.sh file.
+As mentioned earlier, dynamic credentials, for instance, are automatically provided to this init.sls file.

-Finally you can check your AWS ELB have two or more VM's registered with AWS ELB.
+Finally, you can check if your AWS ELB has two or more VMs registered with AWS ELB.

 /root/saltstate_aws_elb.sh